nodejs/node/doc/api/diagnostics_channel.md

 the store.
 The prior storage context is accessible from within the transform function in cases where context linking is required.

-The context applied to the store should be accesible in any async code which continues from execution which began during the given function, however there are some situations in which [context loss][] may occur.
+The context applied to the store should be accessible in any async code which continues from execution which began during the given function, however there are some situations in which [context loss][] may occur.